 4.)
 Questions to Ask When Creating Fictional Cities – by Melissa Gravitis

 5.)
-Thinking About Food in Fantasy – by Victoria Hooper
+Realistic Food in Your Fantasy Novel – by Susan Noble

 6.)
 Five Underplayed Commodities for Kingdoms to Fight Over – by Oren Ashkenazi